Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 MILK: You want to make sure to use whole milk instead of lower or non-fat milk in this easy recipe.
 Both the cake and the whipped cream frosting need the fat from the whole milk for the best texture and structure.
 We have not tested this recipe with a dairy-free alternative.

-How to Make This Chocolate Cake with Whipped Cream Frosting Recipe
+How To Make This Chocolate Cake With Whipped Cream Frosting Recipe

 STEP ONE: Preheat the oven to 350°F. Spray two 9-inch round cake pans with baker’s spray.
 Set aside.